Watercolor Painting: The Soft Art of Coming Back to Yourself

 In a culture that equates stimulation with success, the soft repetition of watercolor can feel radical.

-Making the same petal shape again and again.
-It may seem simple, but there is magic in that repetition.
+Rinsing the brush…wetting the page, loading color.
+Making the same petal shape again and again may seem simple, but there’s magic in that repetition.

 You notice the green that isn’t just green, but celadon or moss or seafoam.